andiazo/uncademy_if_db/README.md

-# DATABASE FOR FINANCIAL INFORMATION MICROSERVICES OF UNCADEMY
+# UNCADEMY FINANCIAL INFORMATION DATABASE

 Configuration to mount the database in postgresql necessary for the financial information microservice.